TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

   See the [uibuilder components overview](components) for a diagram of how the different parts of uibuilder work together with Node-RED and the browser.

-  There are actually 3 uibuilder client library versions.
+  There are two uibuilder client library versions.
 The one above should be the most commonly used. `uibuilder.min.esm.min.js` is used if you want to use [ES Module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) style coding.
-There is an older library, `uibuilderfe.min.js` but this is no longer being actively updated (as of uibuilder v6+) and should be replaced where possible.

 * All of the front-end code for a specific `uibuilder` node (an "[instance](glossary)") is stored in a single folder (with a number of sub-folders).